isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-malay-seafarers-in-liverpool.md

 ---
-title: Malay Seafarers In Liverpool
+title: Malay Seafarers in Liverpool
 date: 2018-07-31
 permalink: /vol-14/issue-2/jul-sep-2018/malay-seafarer-in-lp/
 layout: post
 ---

 #### **Tim Bunnell** speaks to former Malay sailors who reside in the English city and learns how they manage to sustain their identity in a city so removed from home.

 <img style="width: 650px; height: 450px;" src="/images/Vol-14-issue-2/malay-seafarers-in-liverpool/Seafarers1.JPG">